 8. Create a slideshow

-Promoting material to Internet audiences in many media types via various channels is known as content distribution.
-Third parties that spread your material or content through press coverage, guest article contributions, retweets or shares, or product evaluations are called content distributors.
+Third parties that circulate your material or content through press coverage, guest article contributions, Retweets or shares, product reviews, and more are called content distributors.

 Earned, paid, and shared media are the three broad content distribution channels.